In 2012, IAAD and AD Education – French leader among the private institutes of arts and design – start an important and strategic partnership.

 Between Turin and Paris, is born the first European center for design.
 Thanks to this unique partnership, these two institutes start many educational projects in common, with a new dimension and a European importance.
 The courses are open to the students of both the university.

-Today, the group counts more than 8,600 students, 600 teachers, 25 premises including 23 in France (Paris, Lyons, Nancy, Nice, Bordeaux, Toulouse and Marseilles) and 2 in Italy (Turin and Bologna).
-A system that gives to students a training plan composed of over 85 majors of study between Bachelors and Masters Degrees, from automotive design to fashion, from fragrance to restoration, up to business management of art.
+Today, the group counts more than 10,700 students, 750 teachers, 30 premises including 26 in France (Paris, Lyons, Nancy, Nice, Bordeaux, Toulouse and Marseilles), 2 in Italy (Turin and Bologna), and 2 in Spain.
+A system that gives students a training plan composed of over 90 majors of study between Bachelors and Masters Degrees, from automotive design to fashion, from fragrance to restoration, up to business management of art.
 Within AD Education the new courses integrate Italian language and culture of Italian design, refining the education plan of the Bachelors and Master Courses in Design and Graphic Arts (interior design, product design, fashion design, and graphic design).

 The Paris’ campus is situated in the city center, close to the Tour Eiffel and to the UNESCO, in a building of 6.3000 square meters, dedicated to design, graphic arts, photography, arts and restoration.